 We know how to mount a strong defense.
 We will help you gather the evidence you need—everything from a past driving record to a school transcript or military service record—to present the best case to the judge.
 Reducing the charges against you can ensure that your car insurance policy is not cancelled, you do not lose your job or your security clearance, and, best of all, you do not have a criminal record to contend with down the road.

 Call our office for a fast, free, and thorough discussion of your case.
-You can tell us your side of the story, and we can estimate the chances of several different possible results of your trial.
+You can tell us your side of the story, and we can estimate the chances of several different possible results of your trial or you can see estimations with our free sentence estimator tool.
 Finally, we can prepare a plan to help arrive at the best outcome.
 Call (804) 835-5127 today to make an appointment or fill out the contact form below.